nosmo/toThingist/README.md

 The script can currently sync the Todoist inbox to a list in Things, and a Things list to the Todoist inbox.
 The completed/cancelled attributes of both systems are synced back and forth.
+Changes to the content of existing todo objects are not mirrored.